 When bringing pets over three months of age into Canada, you must have a valid rabies vaccination certificate issued by a licensed veterinarian within the previous 36 months.
 Most lodges and resorts welcome pets, but you should call ahead.

-U.S. visitors require proof of citizenship: birth certificate, driver's license, or passport.
-Youths under 18 traveling alone will also need a letter of permission from a parent or legal guardian.
+U.S. visitors require proof of citizenship: a birth certificate and a driver's license or other Government-issued photo ID, or better yet, a passport or passport card.
+Youths under 18 travelling alone will also need a letter of permission from a parent or legal guardian.

 If your medical plan does not extend coverage to Canada, you will need extra health coverage.
 Should you become ill or injured, fully-equipped hospitals are easily accessible in most areas.